agarrido92/Library-Catalog-Using-Max-Heap/README.md

 * Ready for table creation and bulk data population.
 * pgAdmin connection successfully validated.

+✔ Database Data and Tables
+* Dummy data created to be added to the database
+* Script created to copy csv data into tables in the database

 ✔ Application Scaffold

 * Java runtime environment is prepared in its own container.